Texas A&M Logo

 Website:tamu.edu

 Texas A&M is a public higher education institution known as TAMU, A&M, and Texas A&M University.
 It is located in College Station, Texas, where it was established in 1876.
-The university covers several educational areas and conducts scientific research in terrestrial, space, and marine problems.
-He is financially supported by such influential organizations as NASA, the Office of Naval Research, the National Science Foundation, and the National Institutes of Health.
+The university covers several educational areas and conducts scientific research on terrestrial, space, and marine problems.
+Such influential organizations as NASA, the Office of Naval Research, the National Science Foundation, and the National Institutes of Health financially support him.
 Since 1948, the university has been the flagship of the Texas A&M University System.
 In 2001, he became a member of the Association of American Universities.
 And in 2020, its student community was recognized as the second largest in the United States.
 The institution also has a sports department with its own Aggies team, which competes in 20 sports as part of the Southeastern Conference.

 Meaning and History